 - Patients (and their families) and clinical experiences with patients must never be discussed on any social media site.
 A patient's identifying information is only to be discussed with faculty and other health care providers who have a need to know and have a role in the patient's care.
 Discussion of a patient's case may occur with faculty and peers in a course related assignment in a place where such discussion can't be heard by people who are not involved in the clinical experience.
 Patients (and their families) are never to be discussed in a negative manner.
 At no time during course discussions is the patient to be identified by name or any other personally identifying information such as any relationship to the student.
-Students are prohibited from using any form of social media to discuss patients, their families or any of their patients/ families medical or health care information. - No photos or videos of clients/patients, families, or any visitors, are allowed using any type of electronic device.
-Photos or videos of other students or selfies must not be taken at a clinical site or in a healthcare setting.
-In addition, no photos or videos of any client/patient health records may be taken on any personal electronic devices (such as, but not limited to, cameras, smartphones and tablets), even if the patient gives you permission.
+Students are prohibited from using any form of social media to discuss patients, their families or any of their patients/ families medical or health care information. - No photos or videos of clients/patients (and their families) or of any client/patient health records may be taken on any personal electronic devices (such as, but not limited to, cameras, smartphones and tablets), even if the patient gives you permission.

-- Students may not post messages that: incite imminent lawless action, are a serious expression of intent to inflict bodily harm upon a person, are unlawful harassment, are a violation of any law prohibiting discrimination, are defamatory or are otherwise unlawful. - Students are prohibited from uploading tests/quizzes, faculty generated presentations, or faculty information to any website. - Students are prohibited from claiming or even implying that they are speaking on behalf of the University. - No photos or videos of patients/clients, families, any visitors for clinical, fieldwork, or internships may be taken on personal electronic devices (such as, but not limited to, cameras, smartphones and tablets), unless the video or photo is a specific course requirement as documented in the course syllabus or other course documents or is requested in writing by an authorized representative of the clinical site and must not be published or utilized for any other purpose.
+- No photos or videos of patients/clients (and their families) or clinical field work or internships may be taken on personal electronic devices (such as, but not limited to, cameras, smartphones and tablets), unless the video or photo is a specific requirement of the internship experience and is requested in writing by an authorized representative of the clinical site. - Students may not post messages that: incite imminent lawless action, are a serious expression of intent to inflict bodily harm upon a person, are unlawful harassment, are a violation of any law prohibiting discrimination, are defamatory or are otherwise unlawful. - Students are prohibited from uploading tests/quizzes, faculty generated presentations, or faculty information to any website. - Students are prohibited from claiming or even implying that they are speaking on behalf of the University.